Saïd Bakari

-Saïd Riad Bakari (born 22 September 1994) is a professional footballer who plays as a winger for club Sparta Rotterdam.
+Saïd Riad Bakari (born 22 September 1994) is a professional footballer who plays as a winger.
 Born in France, he plays for the Comoros national team.

 Born in La Courneuve, Bakari played youth football for FC Bourget, Paris Saint-Germain, Red Star and Chantilly before starting his senior career at Belgian third tier club Turnhout in 2013.
 He had spells with fellow amateur clubs Bonchamp and Namur before joining Eerste Divisie club RKC Waalwijk in 2017, initially on a non-contract basis before signing a professional contract later that year.
 He was promoted to the Eredivisie with the club in 2019.

 Bakari made his debut for the Comoros national team in 2017, against Mauritania.
 He played every match of Comoros' qualification campaign for the 2021 Africa Cup of Nations as they qualified for their first ever tournament.
 He made four appearances in the final tournament as Comoros were eliminated in the round of 16.